 - Did not sign up for a “plan” so there was no need to close my account

-- Integrated Meal Plans including Weight Watchers, New York Times, American Diabetes Associate
+- Integrated Meal Plans including Weight Watchers, New York Times, and American Diabetes Association

 - Ratings and reviews of recipes